sans-eng/Adita.PlexNet.WinUI.Authorization/README.md

 - `Adita.PlexNet.Core.Identity.EntityFrameworkCore`
 - `Adita.PlexNet.Core.Security`

-Tou can learn about The PlexNet Identity [here](https://github.com/sans-eng/Adita.PlexNet.Core.Identity).
+You can learn about The PlexNet Identity [here](https://github.com/sans-eng/Adita.PlexNet.Core.Identity).

 ## How to use